-Revitalization Act to create a leadership computing facility.
-ORNL and ANL partnered on this proposal and won the competition.
-The CCS at ORNL was renamed the OLCF, which pursued two architectural paths, the expansion of the Cray X1 vector processing system to a Cray X1e system, and to deploy a Cray XT3 MPP system of 50 teraflop/s with planned expansion to more than 100 teraflop/s.
+the Cray X1 vector processing system to a Cray X1e system, and to deploy a Cray XT3 MPP system of 50 teraflop/s with planned expansion to more than 100 teraflop/s.
 Ultimately users were able to get much higher performance from the XT3 parallel system, called Jaguar, and the X1e vector system was retired.
 The XT3 system was Cray's commercial version of the Red Storm machine developed in a collaboration between Cray and SNL.
-In 2005, the Energy Policy Act of 2005 amended the High Performance Computing Act of 1991 (Public Law 102-194), solidifying the place of HPC systems at DOE by permanently authorizing the provisioning of advanced HPC systems, software, and applications.
+In 2005, the Energy Policy Act of 2005 amended the High Performance Computing Act of 1991, solidifying the place of HPC systems at DOE by permanently authorizing the provisioning of advanced HPC systems, software, and applications.